datahoundz/Springboard_Data_Science/07_Capstone_Report.md

 ### Rural States are at Greatest Risk

-Across all regions, rural states experience sharply higher FSR levels, and higher gun ownerhip no doubt contributesd to this fact.
+Across all regions, rural states experience sharply higher FSR levels, and higher gun ownership no doubt contributes to this fact.
 But these states also have significantly higher overall suicide rates as well, partially driven by gun deaths.
 This suggests these areas would benefit most from simple, highly targeted legislation.
 Unfortunately, many of these same states are moving in the opposite direction.

 ### The Illusion of Self-Protection

-Outside of a few highly regulated states, the risk of being killed by an armed assailant is far outweighed by the hidden threat a gun poses to its owner.
+Outside of a few highly regulated states, the risk of being killed by an armed assailant is far outweighed by the hidden threat a gun poses to its owner or the owner's family.
 Notably, homicide rates tend be lower in the handful of states where an assailant poses a greater threat.

-### Gun Regulation Does *Not* Mean No Guns
+### Gun Regulation Does Not Mean No Guns

 It bears noting that the number of guns does not automatically translate into greater risk.
 California, by ballpark estimates, probably ranks in the top 5 states for total number of guns.
 Illinois also ranks quite high.
 The difference is that both of these high population states regulate ownership much more effectively.

 ### Firearm Suicide is a Public Health Issue

 This study focused on data related to guns and gun laws, but the broader issue is one of mental health.
 Doctors should be allowed to ask patients if they own guns.
 Government researchers should be able to conduct detailed studies of the epidemic character of gun deaths.
 Data should be tracked at all governmental levels and made available to the general public.
-The *avoidable* loss of 20,000 plus lives every year should not be ignored.
+The *avoidable* loss of 20,000 plus lives every year should not be ignored for political reasons.

 Areas for Further Research
 --------------------------